MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-spark-getting-started.md

 	           rowSelection = !is.na(ArrDelay) & (DepDelay > -60))

 To modify an existing composite XDF using *rxDataStep* set the *overwrite* argument to *TRUE* and either omit the *outFile* argument or set it to the same data source specified for *inData*.

+### Using Data from Hive for Your Analyses

+There are multiple ways to access and use data from Hive for analyses with R Server.
+Here are some general recommendations, assuming in each case that the data for analysis is defined by the results of a Hive query.

+1. If running from a remote client or edge node, and the data is modest, then use RxOdbcData to stream results, or land them as XDF in the local file system, for subsequent analysis in a local compute context.
+2. If the data is large then use the Hive command line interface (hive or beeline) from an edge node to run the Hive query with results spooled to a text file on HDFS for subsequent analysis in a distributed fashion using the HadoopMR or Spark compute contexts.

+Here’s how to get started with each of these approaches.

+#### Accessing data via ODBC

+Start by following your Hadoop vendor’s recommendations for accessing Hive via ODBC from a remote client or edge node.
+Once you have the prerequisite software installed and have run a smoke test to verify connectivity, then accessing data in Hive from R Server is just like accessing data from any other data source.

+- mySQL = "SELECT * FROM CustData"

+- myDS <- RxOdbcData(sqlQuery = mySQL, connectionString = "DSN=HiveODBC")

+- xdfFile <- RxXdfData("dataFromHive.xdf")

+- rxImport(myDS, xdfFile, stringsAsFactors = TRUE, overwrite=TRUE)

+#### Accessing data via an Export to Text Files

+This approach uses the Hive command line interface to first spool the results to text files in the local or HDFS file systems and then analyze them in a distributed fashion using local or HadoopMR/Spark compute contexts.

+First, check with your Hadoop system administrator find out whether the ‘hive’ or ‘beeline’ command should be used to run a Hive query from the command line, and obtain the needed credentials for access.

+Next, try out your hive/beeline command from the Linux command line to make sure it works and that you have the proper authentication and syntax.

+Finally, run the command from within R using R’s system command.

+Here are some sample R statements that output a Hive query to the local and HDFS file systems:

+**Run a Hive query and dump results to a local text file (edge node)**

+	system('hive –e "select * from emp" > myFile.txt')

+**Run the same query using beeline’s csv2 output format**

+	system('beeline -u "jdbc:hive2://.." --outputformat=csv2 -e "select * from emp" > myFile.txt')

+**Run the same query but dump the results to CSV in HDFS**

+	system('beeline -u "jdbc:hive2://.." –e "insert overwrite directory \'/your-hadoop-dir\' row format delimited fields terminated by \',\' select * from emp"')

+After you’ve exported the query results to a text file, it can be streamed directly as input to a ScaleR analysis routine via use of the RxTextdata data source, or imported to XDF for improved performance upon repeated access.
+Here’s an example assuming output was spooled as text to HDFS:

+	hiveOut <-file.path(bigDataDirRoot,"myHiveData")
+	myHiveData <- RxTextData(file = hiveOut, fileSystem = hdfsFS)

+	rxSummary(~var1 + var2+ var3+ var4, data=myHiveData)

 ### Writing to CSV in HDFS